linjames0/jameslin.bio/markdown/research.md

 ---

 Now, a question has surfaced and lingers on my mind: are academic labs the best place for science?
-The Boyden Lab is great but definitely not representative of most academic environments.
+The Boyden Lab is the best case for an academic lab but definitely not representative of most academic environments.

 In recent years, [Focused Research Organizations](https://www.convergentresearch.org/) (cofounded by Boyden Lab alum) have taken the spotlight as experimental attempts to reshape how science gets done.
 It's not clear how these attempts will shake out but they seem to be moving us in the right direction.

-This year has brought along a wave of successes for new institutions of science.
+This year alone has brought along a wave of successes for new institutions of science.
 [The Arc Institute](https://arcinstitute.org/news/blog/evo) released an impressive biological foundation model called Evo.
 HuggingFace, arxiv, and private AI labs together facilitated extraordinary progress in machine learning.
 DeepMind shared the Nobel Prize in Chemistry for their development and [open-sourcing](https://www.nature.com/articles/d41586-024-03708-4) of AlphaFold which has enabled the prediction of millions of previously elusive protein structures.
 They have done so while achieving breakthrough results in solving complex math problems, chip design, sorting algorithms, energy efficiency, matrix operations, and competitive programming.
 I think they are the closest thing we have to a modern day Bell Labs.

 These are all examples of institutions outside of government and academia which have made an irrefutable case for their ability to do great science.
 Particularly, open-source approaches have demonstrated remarkable success in accelerating progress on scientific problems.